Fedekh/Fedekh/README.md

 ✍️ &nbsp;In my free time, I play gym, crossfit and bike.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at federicocet@gmail.com.
 I'll try to respond as soon as possible!\
-📄 &nbsp;You can check my [Resume](https://fedekh.netlify.app/) for more details about work experience.
+📄 &nbsp;You can check my [Temporary Site](https://fedekh.netlify.app/) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack